 The beef is processed in a full time USDA inspected family run facility.
-Each piece is clearly labeled woth the name of the cut and carries the USDA seal.
+Each piece is clearly labeled with the name of the cut and carries the USDA seal.
 Because Maryland has no operating certified organic beef processing facilities, once the animal is processed it will no longer be “certified organic”, even if raised totally organically.
-The beef is still “all natural” and “grass fed.”
-We have asked our processor to do our meat first thing in the morning so that all surfaces are clean and free of other meat residues.
+The beef is still “all natural” and “100% grass fed.”
+We have asked our processor to cut our meat first thing in the morning so that all surfaces are clean and free of other meat residues.
 Most of the time, only our beef is processed on a given day.

-HOW WE RAISE OUR BEEF Our steers are raised on our certified organic farm in the fertile Frederick Valley.
-They are not fed any hormones, antibiotics, or animal by-products.
-The beef receive organic pasture, organic hay, water, and mineral salts mixed with sea kelp, but never grain.
+HOW WE RAISE OUR BEEF Our cattle are raised on our certified organic farm in the fertile Frederick Valley.
+They are100% grass-fed.
+They are not fed any hormones, GMOs, antibiotics, or animal by-products.
+The beef receive organic pasture, organic hay and baleage, water, and mineral salts mixed with sea kelp.

 You can note on the order sheet if you prefer your whole, half, quarter, eighth on the SMALLER side, if available.

-Hamburger PATTIES: Some or all of your ground beef from your bulk beef order only can be packed in five pound boxes of 20 quarter pound patties, separated with wax paper, @ $3.00/box.
-This allows you to easily defrost one burger at a time.
+Hamburger PATTIES: Some or all of your ground beef from your bulk beef order can be packed in five pound boxes of 20 quarter pound patties, separated with wax paper for an extra $3.00/box.
+These patties allow you to easily defrost one burger at a time.
 If available, additional ground beef patties can be ordered to supplement your bulk beef order.

 The #3 cut is an option for those ordering a half or a whole, which permit more flexibility in possible cuts.
 This cut would include less ground beef, but would include the brisket, skirt and flank steaks, London broils, and the remaining steaks and roasts similar to cut #2.
 As an option for a half or a whole, standing rib roasts can be ordered in place of the rib steaks, and tenderloins and New York Strip steaks can be ordered in place of Porterhouse and T-bone steaks.
 If you are sharing a half or whole with other families, choosing the options will mean not everyone will necessarily receive identical cuts.

-In cut #1, #2 and #3, Rib Eye, Porterhouse, and T-bone, or Tenderloin and New York Strip steaks are cut 1” thick, and other steaks are cut ¾” thick.
+In cuts #1, #2 and #3, Rib Eye, Porterhouse, and T-bone, or optional Tenderloin and New York Strip steaks are cut 1” thick, and other steaks are cut ¾” thick.

 All roasts are 3-3.5 pounds.
 All steaks and roasts are wrapped in a thin plastic sheet (to prevent freezer burn) and then white butcher paper labeled with the contents.
 Most steaks are wrapped two per packet.
 Ground beef is packed in 1 lb. plastic tubes.